HarishkumarSP/Book-your-show/README.md

-# Book-your-show

-This project is all about simple booking system for your favourite movies ticket in online by registering and getting log in into the booking system for booking your tickets.
-This is Java based project with MySQL Database.
+This project is all about a simple booking system for your favorite movies ticket online by registering and getting a login into the booking system for booking your tickets.
+This is a Java-based project with MySQL Database.